carpentries-lab/good-enough-practices/episodes/06-track_changes.md

 many users can manage changes to the same set of files.

 While these version control tools make tracking changes easier, they can have a steep learning curve.
-So, we provide two sets of recommendations, *1* a systematic manual approach for managing changes and *2* version control in its full glory, and you can use the first while working towards the second, or just jump in to version control.
+So, we provide two sets of recommendations:
+1. a systematic manual approach for managing changes and
+2. version control in its full glory,

+and you can use the first while working towards the second, or just jump in to version control.

 Whatever system you chose, we recommend that you: